jitsi/handbook/docs/dev-guide/iframe.md

 });
 ```

-* **sendTones** - Enables touch tone playing.
+#### sendTones

+Touch tone playback.

 This command requires the selected touch tone dial pads to play as well as the length of and time gap between tone play as the arguments.

 ```javascript
 api.executeCommand('sendTones', {